-Set sail on the crystal blue waters surrounding Punta Cana on this small-group experience that’s limited to just 16 guests.
+Set sail on the crystal blue waters surrounding Punta Cana on this small-group experience that's limited to just 16 guests.
 Swim in a nature reserve, snorkel in the seas and enjoy drinks aboard your comfortable catamaran.
-Relax in one of the boat’s hammocks and let the crew paper you with strong tropical cocktails.
+Relax in one of the boat's hammocks and let the crew paper you with strong tropical cocktails.
 Anchor in a sandbar and enjoy beverages from a floating bar as part of this wonderful water experience.
-For more information call, or visit them on the web at 829 962-2010, or visit them on the web at Happy Fish Catamarans.
+Read more about Punta Cana Sailing and Snorkeling Small-Group Catamaran Tour

 Passion’s dinner menu can best be described as a lovely marriage of French, Mexican and Basque flavors.
 The defining experience is the indulgent, decadent seven-course tasting menu that showcases the chef’s passion and creativity with plates like smoked tuna tartare with black garlic, tepid lobster salad and Kobe flap meat with liquid Brie cheese spheres.
-Expect a mix of the chef’s signatures, plates from his Restaurante Lasarte in Barcelona and local dishes.
+Expect a mix of the chef's signatures, plates from his Restaurante Lasarte in Barcelona and local dishes.
 Although the menu does feature à la carte meals (like foie gras and mushroom ravioli with rich truffle sauce), the tasting menu paired with the sommelier’s wine recommendations offers a unique dining experience.
-For more information call 34 943 366 471, or visit them on the web at Passion by Martin Berasategui.
+Telephone: 34 943 366 471 Web: Passion by Martin Berasategui.

 The restaurant, considered one of the most distinguished in the area by both residents of and tourists to the Dominican Republic, is tucked into a natural limestone cave created by waves over billions of years.
 In addition to provisions from the OAS, the restaurant displays several of the valuable belongings found in the cave from previous occupants.
 While some might expect that the restaurant relies on its unique environs to draw visitors in, the Meson de la Cava is known for preparing some of the region’s best cuisine.
 Local, hand-selected ingredients are brought in daily, as is a catch from the Caribbean Sea.
 The diverse menu is focused around Spanish-influenced modern classical French and local Caribbean cuisine.
-For more information call 809 533 2818, or visit them on the web at El Meson de la Cava.
+Telephone: 809 533 2818 Web: El Meson de la Cava.

 Eze Bar is not visible from the main drag, and unless you approach it from the beach, to get there you must walk through a windsurfing shop.
-The place is small but chic, with a fairly unoriginal Miami Beach vibe, so it’s a bit of a shock when the Italian food arrives and blows your mind.
+The place is small but chic, with a fairly unoriginal Miami Beach vibe, so it's a bit of a shock when the Italian food arrives and blows your mind.
 The tuna tartar might be the best in all the Caribbean, with mouthwatering morsels of fresh fish, avocado and an unusual ingredient – black olives.
 The dorado is a flaky dream, and the menu also features exquisite salads, healthy wraps, homemade pastas and meat dishes.
 The Italian chef is known around town for opening ambitious restaurants but this is his first home-run.
-It’s pricey but worth it, and happy hour is every day from 5pm to 7pm.
-For more information call 809 571 0586, or visit them on the web at Eze Bar & Restaurant.
+It's pricey but worth it, and happy hour is every day from 5pm to 7pm.
+Telephone: 809 571 0586 Web: Eze Bar & Restaurant.

 Distinguished chef Rafael Vasquez-Heinsen has converted his elegant home into a candlelit destination for foodies.
 Top Chef and food channel fans won’t be disappointed.
 The kitchen turns out what elsewhere might be defined as haute fusion cuisine – dishes that creatively combine Dominican ingredients with other culinary traditions: try Dominican goat marinated with rum (RD$600).
 Reservations recommended.
-For more information call 809 224 1999, or visit them on the web at Mares Restaurant & Pool Lounge.
+Telephone: 809 224 1999 Web: Mares Restaurant & Pool Lounge.

 This casual but enchanting establishment is constantly raising the culinary bar in Sosúa with its craft cocktails and innovative gastromony.
 The incredible honeysucklesmoke cocktail is made with rum, lime, orange and a cinnamon-smoked glass (tastes just like honeysuckle!) and dishes are things like Tandoori mahi mahi with mango chutney.
-Also, everything is totally under-priced (don’t tell the owner/chef).
-For more information call 829-868-0909, or visit them on the web at Taberna El Conde.
+Also, everything is totally under-priced (don't tell the owner/chef).
+Telephone: 829-868-0909 Web: Taberna El Conde.

 Coco Bongo Punta Cana

 At Coco Bongo, revel in a high-voltage environment of one-of-a-kind entertainment, pulse-pumping music, nonstop dancing in a sea of balloons and confetti—all while being taken care of by an amazing and attentive staff who keep your glass full with an unlimited number of drinks.
-For more information call 809 466 1111, or visit them on the web at Coco Bongo Punta Cana.
+Telephone: 809 466 1111 Web: Coco Bongo Punta Cana.

 Drink Point Punta Cana

 To enjoy a night of drinking and dancing with locals, head over to Drink Point.
 Unlike some clubs that are only busy around the weekend, Drink Point is crowded every night of the week, so you can party on a Tuesday if you want to.
 The club caters to locals by playing more traditional Caribbean and Latin music, such as bachata and merengue.
 If you can’t manage to pick up the moves, order rum and coke at the bar and just sit back and enjoy the show.
-For more information call 809 552 0920, or visit them on the web at Drink Point.
+Telephone: 809 552 0920 Web: Drink Point.

 Jellyfish Beach Restaurant

 Located on Bibijagua Beach in Bávaro, Punta Cana, Jellyfish Beach Restaurant is the perfect place to watch the bright Caribbean day fade into a vibrant Caribbean night.
 There’s a dining room inside but be sure to check out the restaurant’s stunning beachfront terrace that is lit up at dusk to take in the ocean views.
 Enjoy an island-inspired cocktail and revel in the company while steel drums play in the background.
-For more information call 809 840 7684, or visit them on the web at Jellyfish Beach Restaurant.
+Telephone: 809 840 7684 Web: Jellyfish Beach Restaurant.

 Captain Cook Bar

 Sitting right on El Cortecito beach, Captáin Cook Bar has been a favorite among visitors to Punta Cana for some time, earning a number of prestigious awards and accolades.
 Captáin Cook is most famous for its open grill and huge platters of seafood.
 Patrons are able to choose their preferred catch as well as its preparation to guarantee maximum satisfaction.
 Popular options include lobster, red snapper, and Creole-style langoustines (a type of large shrimp).
 Wash it all down with a few shots of mamajuana, a powerful rum-based liquor native to the Dominican Republic.
-For more information call, 809 552 0645 or visit them on the web at Captain Cook Bar.
+Telephone: 809 552 0645 Web: Captain Cook Bar.

 Don Queco Cigar & Rum Bar

 Located in the Westin Puntacana Resort & Club, the Don Queco Cigar & Rum Bar, is the perfect place for those who enjoy the finer things.
 Relax on one of the leather chairs in the dimly lit indoor seating area, or outside on the bar’s patio, and enjoy a menu featuring a robust selection of the best Dominican rum and cigars.
 A far cry from the crowded clubs most visitors associate with the Punta Cana nightlife scene, this one is more refined and relaxed than anywhere else in town.
-For more information call 809 959 2222, or visit them on the web at Don Queco Cigar & Rum Bar.
+Telephone: 809 959 2222 Web: Don Queco Cigar & Rum Bar.

 Top Dominican Republic Hotels